Team

 Former team members

-Dr. Susanna Hempel (now PHD student at Eawag in environmental sciences)
+Dr. Susanna Hempel (now PhD student at Eawag in environmental sciences)

 Carina Känzig (now a teacher at Kantonale Schule für Berufsbildung in Aarau)